ClickerMonkey/vuex-router-actions/EXAMPLE.md

 This example will utilize Typescript but should easily be converted to plain Babel, JS, etc.
 The app will utilize `Vue`, `Vuex`, `VueRouter`, and `VuexRouterActions`

+## Concepts

+- **Get**: An action which fetches data from an API.
+The result of the action is Promise which resolves the fetched data.
+- **Set**: A mutation which is given a gotten value and applies it to the store state.
+- **Load**: An action which calls get many times and returns an array of values
+- **Relate**: An action which calls one or more gets or loads and populates references and relationships.
+- **Protect**: An action which analyzes the state and a desired route to determine if the user can proceed to that route.
+- **Page**: An action which does everything that needs to be done for a page:
+  - Load parent page if one exists
+  - Load data identified in route
+  - Do preliminary checks to see if user can go to route
+  - Load the remaining data for the page
+  - Do a final check based on the loaded data
+  - Apply the loaded data to the state
+  - *The page loads!*
+- **Session**: Mutations used to modify the user's session/store state

 ## Project Structure

 - [Models.ts](#models)